davisagli/mr.igor/README.rst

 Only "from x import y" style imports are tracked and inserted.
 Aliases ("from x import y as z") are not supported.

-mr.igor stores its database in ~/.mr.igor.db.
+mr.igor stores its database in the user's home directory.
+The base filename is ~/.mr.igor, but note that the Python shelve module may use a different physical filename, e.g. with a .db suffix.

 Usage with TextMate